Educational Path

 Prof: G. Brassard

-Advanced Machine Learning Project (Develops the ability to translate advanced machine learning models into actionable solutions for business and strategic insights)
+Machine Learning Projects (Develops the ability to translate advanced machine learning models into actionable solutions for business and strategic insights)

 Practical preparation for machine learning applications through real-world projects on real datasets.
 Use of specialized machine learning software for AI.